 Calling all producers and farmers – we’d love to hear your thoughts on natural alternatives to pesticides in coffee farming.
 Do you use bees?
 Anything else?
 Let us know in the comments, on facebook, and on instagram.

-Written by L. Pimentel, translated from Spanish by T. Schrock, and edited by S. McCusker.
+Translated from Spanish by T. Schrock, and edited by S. McCusker.

 Feature Photo Credit: Bob Peterson.